zilkey/auto_tagger/README.md

     set :working_directory, "../../"

     task :production do
-      # In each of your environments that need auto-branch setting, you need to set :current_stage
+      # In each of your environments that need auto-branch setting, you need to set :stage
-      set :current_stage, :production
+      set :stage, :production
     end

     task :staging do
-      # If you do not set current_stage, it will not auto-set your branch
+      # If you do not set stage, it will not auto-set your branch
-      # set :current_stage, :staging
+      # set :stage, :staging
     end

     # You need to add the before/ater callbacks yourself